anacona16/ImageCropBundle/Resources/doc/usage.md

                 - post_image
 ```

-This bundle requires that you have a liip imagine filter, this filter must have
+This bundle requires that you have a **liip imagine filter**, this filter must have
 a thumbnail filter with width and height attributes:

 ```yaml